Update your information

-Complete the Name Change Request form and return it, along with the required documentation, to the listed address.
-Reminder: you may update your preferred name at any time for University directories, class rosters, and grade rosters.
+Complete the Request to Change Legal Name And/Or Gender (Sex) form and return it, along with the required documentation, to the listed address on the form.
+Please allow up to seven business days for processing.
+Reminder: you may update your preferred name in MyU: My Info (see step-by-step instructions) at any time.

 Minnesota law requires all students born after December 31, 1956, who enroll in a Minnesota college or university to be immunized against certain diseases.
-See the Student Health Services for information on how to update your record.
+See Boynton Health for information on how to update your record.

 If you are a US citizen or permanent resident (green card), you are considered a Minnesota resident if:

-- You have lived in Minnesota for at least one calendar year prior to the first day of your class attendance, and
+- You have been continuously present in the state of Minnesota for at least one calendar year prior to the first day of class attendance at the University.

 Having a history out of the state, including transfer coursework, graduation from a non-Minnesota high school, and out-of-state work experience, may result in you receiving an initial classification of nonresident.